bilal-amjad-dev/projects-repository/04-go-web-app/README.md

-# Python Flask App — DevOps Example
+# Go Web App — DevOps Example

-A simple Python Flask app containerized with Docker and deployed on Kubernetes.
+A simple Go Web app containerized with Docker and deployed on Kubernetes.
 This repo shows how to do everything manually without automation.
+(In this, we are using ingress.)

 ---